Rifugio Solarie

-The Solarie refuge is located in Drenchia, a village on the border between Italy and Slovenia, and for this reason, too, it deserves a thorough visit.
+The Rifugio Solarie hut is located in Drenchia, a village on the border between Italy and Slovenia, and for this reason, too, it deserves a thorough visit.
 The surrounding areas are rich in history, you can follow fortifications and trenches from the Great War, which can be visited in all seasons, and then refresh yourself in this warm and cozy shelter.
 In front of the shelter we can find a memorial stone dedicated to Riccardo Giusto, the first fallen Alpine soldier in 1915, and, inside, numerous references to the same and to the vicissitudes of the historical period.

 The lodge can be reached by car, and its location is ideal as a base for excursions immersed in nature or on the trail of history.
 In addition, from the hut or from Drenchia one can enjoy a mtb/e-bike ride.